 What is prostate cancer?

-Prostate cancer develops when abnormal cells in the prostate gland in an uncontrolled way, forming a malignant tumour.
+Prostate cancer develops when abnormal cells in the prostate gland grow in an uncontrolled way, forming a malignant tumour.

 Prostate cancer is the second most common cancer diagnosed in men in Australia and the third most common cause of cancer death.
 It is estimated that 18,110 new cases of prostate cancer will be diagnosed in Australia in 2021.
 One in 6 men will be diagnosed with prostate cancer by the age of 85.
 It is more common in older men, with over 63% of cases diagnosed in men over 65 years of age.

 Early (localised) prostate cancer refers to cancer cells that have grown but do not appear to have spread beyond the prostate.